-It is concert that The Inn Ringers display their true versatility.
 The list of venues they have appeared at over the years is as diverse as the range of music they perform.
-They have appeared at local village halls, city cathedrals as well as some of the most prestigious entertainment halls in the country including Colston Hall Bristol, Free Trade Hall Manchester, Civic Hall Wolverhampton, Festival Theatre Corby, Trentham Gardens Ballroom, Kings Hall Stoke-on-Trent, Liverpool University and the Victoria Hall Hanley (Stoke-on-Trent).
+They have appeared at local village halls, city cathedrals as well as some of the most prestigious entertainment halls in the country including the Barbican London, Colston Hall Bristol, Free Trade Hall Manchester, Civic Hall Wolverhampton, Festival Theatre Corby, Trentham Gardens Ballroom, Kings Hall Stoke-on-Trent, Liverpool University, Lancaster University and the Victoria Hall Hanley (Stoke-on-Trent).

 Over the years the team have made many appearances on BBC Radio Stoke, giving both live and pre-recorded performances as well as countless live interviews to promote their various activities.
 The Inn Ringers have also appeared on television, being featured on ‘Central News’ and ‘Central News Week’ both for Central TV.

-The main highlight of recent years was an appearance at the Victoria Hall, Hanley, Stoke-on-Trent, when the team were the guests of the Biddulph Male Voice Choir taking part in their annual Christmas concert (Dec.
-2001).
+The team made an appearance at the Victoria Hall, Hanley, Stoke-on-Trent, when they were invited to be the guests of the Biddulph Male Voice Choir, taking part in their annual Christmas concert (Dec.
+2000).

-In August 2012 the Inn Ringers recorded a version of the TV theme for 'James May's Man Lab'.
+In August 2012, the Inn Ringers recorded a version of the TV theme for 'James May's Man Lab'.
 The team recorded their version of the theme tune - which was written by James May himself - at the Man Lab TV studio in London.
-The programme featuring the team is due to be broadcast in the Spring 2013
+The programme featuring the team was broadcast in the Spring 2013.

 Playing is accomplished with twelve ringers in three sections; five in the lead section, four in rhythm and three in the bass.
-The Inn Ringers combine the skill of the ringers, the versatility of the bells and the talents of their musical director to deform a vast and varied repertoire which have entertained their audiences for almost forty years.
+The Inn Ringers combine the skill of the ringers and the versatility of the bells to perform a vast and varied repertoire which have entertained their audiences for over forty years.